jhach/bump-paper/content/posts/Learn the Art of Pro Wrestling at the World-Famous Monster Factory in Paulsboro, New Jersey/index.md

 ---

-## How much does it cost to train at the World Famous Monster Factory?
+## How much will it cost to train at the World Famous Monster Factory?
 They offer 2 options to pay for the Beginner, Advanced and Junior programs.

 ### One Year Membership Paid in Full (Juniors)